Chempakaraman Pillai: Foreign Minister of Provisional Government of India

 Pillai was the foreign minister of the Provisional Government of India set up in Kabul, Afghanistan on 1 December 1915, with Raja Mahendra Pratap as President and Maulana Barkatullah as Prime Minister.
 However, the defeat of the Germans in the war shattered the hopes of the revolutionaries, and the British forced them out of Afghanistan in 1919.

 During this time, the Germans were helping the Indian revolutionaries from their own motives.
 Though the Indians made it clear to the Germans that they were equal partners in their fight against the common enemy, the Germans wanted to use the revolutionaries' propaganda work and military intelligence for their own purposes.

 In 1907, Pillai coined the term "Jai Hind", which was adopted as a slogan of the Indian National Army in the 1940s at the suggestion of Abid Hasan.
 After India's independence, it emerged as a national slogan.

 Marriage and death

 In 1931, Pillai married Lakshmi Bai of Manipur, whom he had met in Berlin.
 Unfortunately they had a short life together, as Pillai soon fell ill.
 There were symptoms of slow poisoning and he went to Italy for treatment.

-He died in Berlin on 28 May 1934.
-Lakshmibai brought Pillai's ashes to India in 1935 where they were later ceremonially immersed in Kanyakumari with full state honours.
-It was Pillai's final wish that his ashes be sprinkled in Nanjilnadu (Kanyakumari), his family's native place.
+Pillai died in Berlin on 28 May 1934.
+Lakshmibai brought his ashes to British India in 1935 where they were later ceremonially immersed in Kanyakumari with full state honours.
+It was Pillai's final wish that his ashes be sprinkled in Nanjinad (Kanyakumari), his family's native place.